ScriBt/ScriBt/README.md

 #Automation Notes

-Automation Works are complete, though it needs testing in every way!
 Users can add their own commands in the default sequence ( I do it )

 For Automating ScriBt

-1. PREF.rc must have your Desired Values in all Functions
+1. PREF.rc must have your Desired Values for all Variables listed

 2. Enter this on Terminal to Start with Automation